hql-arms/DS01/README.md

 - Credit Blacklist Data

 2. Which algorithm(s) would you propose.
-Logistic regression and SVM, because it is classification problems
+- Logistic regression
+- SVM

 3. How would you build and train your model.
 - Problem Definition